Home automation

 A home automation system always consists of three elements:

-• actuators: they perform a precise function, such as turning on a light;
+• actuators: they perform a specific function, such as turning on a light;

-• transmission means: these are physical means through which orders pass from the command to the actuator.
+• transmission media: These are physical means through which orders pass from the control to the actuator.

-Commands play the critical role of direct control, as most functions are set via a command configuration.
-Some systems simply use home automation buttons, while others still use specific interfaces that exploit traditional buttons to transform them into home automation buttons.
+The controls play a fundamental role of direct control, since most of the functions are set through a control configuration.
+Some systems simply use home automation buttons, while others use specific interfaces that use traditional buttons to transform them into home automation buttons.
 Nowadays, keypads with touch technologies are used, which also have a design more suitable for many modern homes.
-But in addition to an aesthetic reason, the use of keypads is preferable to traditional buttons as they allow better programming and integration of functions.
+But in addition to an aesthetic motivation, the use of keypads is preferable to traditional buttons because they allow for better programming and integration of functions.

 Actuators are also called outputs; many of these have more complex functions than simply turning on a light bulb.
 They are distinguished according to the function they perform:

-• digital actuators are used mostly to manage lights;
+• digital actuators are used mostly to control lights;

-• the dimmer actuators have the task of regulating the light intensity of the light points;
+• dimmer actuators have the task of regulating the light intensity of the light points;

-• the roller shutter/blind actuators control the roller shutter motors;
+• roller shutter/venetian blind actuators control the roller shutter motors;

-• analog actuators direct current intensities, but are mainly used for industrial buildings;
+• Analog actuators direct current intensity, but are mostly used for industrial buildings;

-• actuators for special functions are specifically designed to perform particular functions, such as an actuator that sends infrared to another device.
+• Special function actuators are specifically designed to perform particular functions, such as an actuator that sends infrared light to another device.

-The transmission media guarantee communication between commands and actuators.
-There are three means of transmission:
+Transmission media ensure communication between controls and actuators.
+There are three transmission media:

 • a cable that allows communication between home automation components;